eth-ait/hci-project-group-4/README.md

 ### W8: User Study

 After reaching a coarse vision and prototype of our end product a user study would give us feedback on where we stand so far and what needs to be changed.
 The exercise was to design and conduct a user study/heuristic evaluation with our prototype.
 Like this we should asses the usability of our design.

 We set up a study and evaluated it.
 The [Detailed Study Report](https://github.com/eth-ait/hci-project-group-4/blob/master/content/detailed_study_report.pdf) contains our hypothesis, the methods we checked those and a short summary.
 The [Study Evaluation](https://github.com/eth-ait/hci-project-group-4/blob/master/content/study_evaluation.pdf) shows the result of the study, statistics we extracted out of the data commented by us.
 We attained the data by conducting the tests desribed in the detailed study report and wrote down the result in an [Evaluation Form](https://docs.google.com/forms/d/1mMPWOriXPx2D7pERDGj-8rZW28IvjL5L10zMLD73cyg/viewform?edit_requested=true).
 The raw data can be seen [here](https://github.com/eth-ait/hci-project-group-4/blob/master/content/excel_raw_study_data.pdf).
-TODO: @Oli, can you please upload a pdf file with the name excel_raw_study_data.pdf to content folder.
-There exist multiple versions on drive, i don't know which one is correct.
-Already linked it, should work with correct name...

 The study was shortly [presented](https://github.com/eth-ait/hci-project-group-4/blob/master/content/study_presentation.pdf) to class and to our stakeholder Ivan along with the reports.

-### TODO:
- - [] Video
- - [] Prototype for video?
- - [] remove gif from blog

-### Notes:
-Please leave files in content folder, so that references work correctly

 ## Final solution